Game 39: Elsewhere

 The proposal was condemned by Sepp Blatter, president of FIFA, who said it brought the game into disrepute and would adversely affect England's bid for the 2018 World Cup.
 He also said "Football cannot be like the Harlem Globetrotters or a circus".
 Michel Platini of the sport's European governing body, UEFA, called it a "nonsense idea".
 Strong reservations were expressed by the Korean FA, and the Japanese FA opposed the plan.
 Middle-eastern FAs were reportedly more positive.
-In February 2008 AFC president Mohammed Bin Hammam said he would "vote strongly against" the proposal; in June he was prepared to reconsider if the plan had FA support; in October he said he would welcome it if the League shared revenue with the AFC.
+In February 2008 AFC president Mohammed bin Hammam said he would "vote strongly against" the proposal; in June he was prepared to reconsider if the plan had FA support; in October he said he would welcome it if the League shared revenue with the AFC.
 The Hong Kong FA said it was "very interested" in hosting games.
 Football Federation Australia said it would oppose it if it impacted its own A-League.
 Ivan Gazidis, deputy commissioner of Major League Soccer (MLS) in the United States, said that MLS would welcome the plan if it had FIFA approval.
 Sunil Gulati, the president of the US Soccer Federation, said the USSF would be guided by FIFA about approving any matches.

 Aftermath

 Since 2013, Relevent Sports has run the International Champions Cup, a series of summer matches between teams from the Premier League and other top European sides, held in overseas markets including Asia and North America.
 In August 2018, Relevent announced a partnership with La Liga under which a regular-season fixture would be staged in the United States.
 The proposal was compared to Game 39 in The Guardian by Ed Aarons, who speculated both that opposition from Spanish fans might stop Relevant's plan, and that Relevent might seek a similar arrangement with the Premier League.
 The Royal Spanish Football Federation has held its Supercopa abroad since 2018, but prevents La Liga matches taking place outside Spain.
 In 2019, US Soccer refused to sanction foreign league fixtures on U.S. territory, in line with a 2018 FIFA policy.
 Relevent sued under the Sherman Antitrust Act and in 2024 FIFA agreed to consider changing its policy.
-La Liga once again planned to hold a league match in the United States in December 2025, between FC Barcelona (who originally planned to headline the initial first United States game) and Villarreal, once again in partnership with Revelent.
-Additionally, Serie A plan to stage a match in Perth, Australia in February 2026 between AC Milan and Como 1907, partly owing to Milan hosting the 2026 Winter Olympics.
-Both matches were approved by UEFA under extraordinary circumstances, but La Liga would later cancel the planned US match due to team and fan protests.
+La Liga once again planned to hold a league match in the United States in December 2025, between FC Barcelona (who originally planned to headline the initial first United States game) and Villarreal, once again in partnership with Relevent.
+Additionally, Serie A planned to stage a match in Perth, Australia in February 2026 between AC Milan and Como 1907, partly owing to Milan hosting the 2026 Winter Olympics.
+Both matches were approved by UEFA under extraordinary circumstances, but both were later cancelled, LaLiga owing their cancellation due to team and fan protests, while Serie A's Perth match was cancelled due to last-minute demands imposed by the Asian Football Confederation (AFC).